buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMapConversion.md

 > NOTE  for right-handed Cartesian coordinate systems this would establish the location along the z axis

 ### XAxisAbscissa
-Specifies the value along the easing axis of the end point of a vector indicating the position of the local x axis of the engineering coordinate reference system.
+Specifies the value along the easting axis of the end point of a vector indicating the position of the local x axis of the engineering coordinate reference system.
 > NOTE 1 for right-handed Cartesian coordinate systems this would establish the location along the x axis

 > NOTE 2 together with the _XAxisOrdinate_ it provides the direction of the local x axis within the horizontal plane of the map coordinate system